Live & Ticketing

 Ticketmaster caps Olivia Dean resales at face value

-UPDATE: Last week Olivia Dean called out Ticketmaster and promoters Live Nation and AEG over their handling of ticket sales for her tour.
-In response, now Ticketmaster caps Olivia Dean resales at face value and is offering partial refunds.
+Last week Olivia Dean called out Ticketmaster and promoters Live Nation and AEG over their handling of ticket sales for her tour.
+In response, now Ticketmaster is capping Olivia Dean resales at face value and along with AEG’s AXS offering partial refunds.

-UPDATE: On Thursday, Ticketmaster announced that in early December, Olivia Dean fans who purchased resale tickets on Ticketmaster will receive partial refunds reflecting the difference between the original tour price and the higher price charged by the reseller.
+UPDATE: On Thursday, Ticketmaster and AXS announced that in early December, Olivia Dean fans who purchased resale tickets in their platforms will receive partial refunds reflecting the difference between the original tour price and the higher price charged by the reseller.

-Ticketmaster does not receive the markup on those tickets but will now absorb this refund cost for fans.
 “Refunds will be processed by December 10 and may take a few additional days to post, depending on individual banks.”
+READ THE FULL STORY HERE.

 Ticketmaster caps Olivia Dean resales at face value